How to get to Rainbow mountain

 The hike follows a west-to-east route, covering a round trip of 5 km, and takes about 1.5 to 2 hours one way.
 It consists of a smooth uphill trek with an elevation gain of 380 meters (1,246 ft).

 Here is a map on all trails App to follow during your hike. [click here]

-For the return journey, ensure you negotiate with your driver to wait for you and take you back to Cusipata.
-In Cusipata town, you can catch the buses that are heading back to Cusco from Sicuani.
-Most of these buses usually make a stop at the bus stop in Cusipata, so make sure to inform your taxi driver to drop you off there.
+For the return journey, ensure you negotiate with your driver to wait for you.
+On the way back, once in Cusipata town, you can catch the buses that are heading back to Cusco from Sicuani.
+Most of these buses usually stop at the bus station in Cusipata, so make sure to inform your taxi driver to drop you off there.

 Alternatively, you can opt for a more convenient and comfortable option by hiring a taxi from the city of Cusco.
-The average price range for taxis is between 350 to 400 Soles, but you could try to find a lower fare .
+The average price range for taxis is between 370 to 400 soles, but you could try to find a lower fare.

 This route is the quickest way to reach a rainbow, driving for 3 hours. and hike a 2-hour journey one way, uphill, to reach the viewpoint.
 The hiking trail is easy to follow and well-loved by many, so you won’t easily lose your way.
 In the mornings, you’ll find vendors along the hike, as well as opportunities to take pictures with alpacas and llamas.

 If you prefer peaceful hikes like I do, this trail can get really crowded.
 There are usually 800 to 1000 people hiking, and there are also horses with tourists that kick up dust.
 It can be tough to find a quiet spot to enjoy the beauty of nature.

 Rainbow Mountain Cusco Peru day tour with a tour company

 There are numerous tour companies offering a variety of costs, services, and additional services.
 Navigating through this sea of options can be daunting for travelers, as it’s challenging to discern which company truly provides the best service and what exactly is included in their prices.